 Almost everyone stays on for the sixth form, with a choice of A-levels and BTECs (and the opportunity to resit GCSEs if needed).
 Rather refreshingly, the school is big on encouraging pupils to study what they love (and subject choices are, as a result, wonderfully flexible), and plenty opt to work towards an EPQ, undertaking a personal research project – a huge boost to any UCAS application.
 Super at building self-confidence, this is a top choice for children who may have struggled elsewhere.

-Egerton Rothesay is in leafy Berkhamsted, and families flock here from 17 local educational authorities in London, with a school-bus service shuttling pupils from north London, Bedfordshire, Buckinghamshire and beyond.
+Egerton Rothesay is located in the lovely town of Berkhamsted, with families from 17 different educational authorities in London flocking here.
+There’s also a school bus service that shuttles students from north London, Bedfordshire, Buckinghamshire and beyond.

 Riverston Senior School & College

 Totally non-selective and with a wonderfully welcoming rolling admissions process, Riverston offers highly specialised support to children with various SEND and communication difficulties, including autism.
 Outside of normal lessons, pupils work one-on-one or in small groups with an impressive team of learning assistants, counsellors, dyslexia support staff and speech and language therapists, choosing from a wide range of GCSE, A-level and BTEC courses.
 For those pupils working a few years behind their expected attainment, a parallel curriculum delves into themed projects which might include preparing for adulthood, citizenship or careers.

 Plenty of hands-on learning sees pupils sign up for extra-curricular activities including music technology, DofE, karate and trips to London’s art galleries and exhibitions.
 Everyone takes part in ten minutes of mindfulness each day, overseen by the school’s director of welfare and wellbeing.
 All this combined makes Riverston a perfect UK SEND school.